-- Develop creative nature programming to share across the city in parks with natural areas. - Consider developing (or partnering with others) to offer a nature ranger series with multiple environmental programs. - Initiate programs that can reach close to home for participants, such as "Bug-off!
-There's an awesome world outside my window," "A tree is more than shade to me," and "Water is the greatest source of life." - Incentivize participation through ancillary activities and consider promotional items following participation. - Monitor environmental programming by type of program, day, time, location, and participation to make adjustments as needed to exceed expectations. - Partner with the DWM, West Atlanta Watershed Alliance (WAWA), Cities Connecting Children to Nature, TPL, Blue Heron Nature Preserve, and Trees Atlanta for programs such as "Rain, where does all the water go" and "Microbes in local waterways." - Partner with the Office of Solid Waste Services and Live Thrive Atlanta for educational and innovative programming on waste management. - Partner with private industries to deliver educational programming in the areas of utilities and natural resources (tree farms, logging companies, adventure outfitters, etc.). - Develop, track, and report on partnerships, people served, achieved outcomes, and potential improvements for continuing partnerships.
+- Develop creative nature programming to share across the city in parks with natural areas. - Consider developing (or partnering with others) to offer a nature ranger series with multiple environmental programs. - Collaborate with other City Departments (DWM) and local agencies (DNR) to develop nature based programs around the multiple benefits of flora, fauna, water quality, and urban forest. - Incentivize participation through ancillary activities and consider promotional items following participation. - Monitor environmental programming by type of program, day, time, location, and participation to make adjustments as needed to exceed expectations. - Partner with the West Atlanta Watershed Alliance (WAWA), Cities Connecting Children to Nature, TPL, Blue Heron Nature Preserve, Trees Atlanta, and other partners to develop nature based programs around the benefits of ecological services. - Partner with the Office of Solid Waste Services and Live Thrive Atlanta for educational and innovative programming on waste management. - Partner with private industries to deliver educational programming in the areas of utilities and natural resources (tree farms, logging companies, adventure outfitters, etc.). - Develop, track, and report on partnerships, people served, achieved outcomes, and potential improvements for continuing partnerships.